-MCA / MOA offer a variety of organizations on campus.
+Murrieta Mesa High School offers a variety of organizations on campus.
 All co-curricular organizations have a minimum 2.0 G.P.A. requirement.
 A student who falls below the 2.0 G.P.A. requirement will be ineligible for participation in outside activities until the next grading period in which they meet the 2.0 G.P.A. requirement.
 Club Rush Day is held at the beginning of each semester in the courtyard where students can meet members and sign up if interested.
 New clubs may be formed if they meet school and MVUSD guidelines.
-Contact an administrator if you wish to start a new club.
+Contact the USB Director or member if you wish to start a new club.
 Clubs meet during lunch or after school.
+Listen to the daily bulletin for meeting information.
 Check the school website for a list of clubs/groups and additional information.